Bosporus

-The Bosporus or Bosphorus Strait (/ˈbɒspərəs, ˈbɒsfərəs/ BOSS-pər-əs-,_-BOSS-fər-əs; (Note: The spelling Bosporus is listed first or exclusively in all major British and American dictionaries (e.g. Lexico.com, Collins English Dictionary, Longman Dictionary of Contemporary English, Merriam-Webster, American Heritage Dictionary, and Random House) as well as the Encyclopædia Britannica and the Columbia Encyclopedia.
+The Bosporus or Bosphorus Strait (Note: /ˈbɒs.pər.əs, ˈbɒs.fər.əs/, BOSS-pər-əs-,_-BOSS-fər-əs; (Note: The spelling Bosporus is listed first or exclusively in all major British and American dictionaries (e.g. Lexico.com, Collins English Dictionary, Longman Dictionary of Contemporary English, Merriam-Webster, American Heritage Dictionary, and Random House) as well as the Encyclopædia Britannica and the Columbia Encyclopedia.
 The American Heritage Dictionarys online version has only this spelling and its search function does not find anything for the spelling Bosphorus.
-The Columbia Encyclopedia specifies that the pronunciation of the alternative spelling ph is also //p//, but dictionaries also list the pronunciation //f// for this spelling.) İstanbul Boğazı, colloquially Boğaz) is a natural strait and an internationally significant waterway located in Turkey which is straddled by the city of Istanbul.
+The Columbia Encyclopedia specifies that the pronunciation of the alternative spelling ph is also //p//, but dictionaries also list the pronunciation //f// for this spelling.) İstanbul Boğazı, colloquially Boğaz, Βόσπορος) is a natural strait and an internationally significant waterway located in Turkey which is straddled by the city of Istanbul.
 The Bosporus connects the Black Sea to the Sea of Marmara and forms one of the continental boundaries between Asia and Europe.
 It also divides Turkey by separating Asia Minor from Thrace.
 It is the world's narrowest strait used for international navigation.

 Most of the shores of the Bosporus Strait, except for the area to the north, are heavily settled, with the city of Istanbul's metropolitan population of 17 million inhabitants extending inland from both banks.

 The Bosporus Strait and the Dardanelles Strait at the opposite end of the Sea of Marmara are together known as the Turkish Straits.

 Sections of the shore of the Bosporus in Istanbul have been reinforced with concrete or rubble and those sections of the strait prone to deposition are periodically dredged.